sannif/udacity_capstone_project/README.md

 More information on the role of each hyperparameter can be found here.

-We choose a MedianStoppingPolicy as the termination policy.
+We choose a *MedianStoppingPolicy* as the termination policy.
 It permits to stop non promising runs and save costs.
 A Bayesian sampling is used to sample the hyperparameter space.
 Finally, we limited the total number of runs to 25.

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?
 All the runs performed very well with an accuracy between 99.6 and 100%.
 It seems like the values of the hyperparameters didn't impact much the performance of the models.
 Below are the screenshots of the `RunDetails` widget and the best model trained with its parameters.

 ![run_hyper](https://github.com/sannif/udacity_capstone_project/blob/68a36537213552cc3147d761afa51fb16cd5c869/images/hyperdrive_run_details.PNG)